Frankenstein: Publication

 On 31 October 1831, the first "popular" edition in one volume appeared, published by Henry Colburn & Richard Bentley.
 This edition was heavily revised by Mary Shelley, partially to make the story less radical.
 It included a lengthy new preface by the author, presenting a somewhat embellished version of the genesis of the story.
 This edition is the one most widely published and read now, although a few editions follow the 1818 text.
-Some scholars prefer the original version, arguing that it preserves the spirit of Mary Shelley's vision (see Anne K. Mellor's "Choosing a Text of Frankenstein to Teach" in the W. W. Norton Critical edition).
+Some scholars such as Anne K. Mellor prefer the original version, arguing that it preserves the spirit of Mary Shelley's vision.

 Reception

-Frankenstein has been both well received and disregarded since its anonymous publication in 1818.
-Critical reviews of that time demonstrate these two views, along with confused speculation as to the identity of the author.
-Walter Scott, writing in Blackwood's Edinburgh Magazine, praises the novel as an "extraordinary tale, in which the author seems to us to disclose uncommon powers of poetic imagination," although he was less convinced about the way in which the monster gains knowledge about the world and language.
+Contemporary critical reviews were varied.
+Walter Scott, writing in Blackwood's Edinburgh Magazine, praised the novel as an "extraordinary tale, in which the author seems to us to disclose uncommon powers of poetic imagination," although he was less convinced about the way in which the monster gains knowledge about the world and language.
 La Belle Assemblée described the novel as "very bold fiction" and the Edinburgh Magazine and Literary Miscellany hoped to see "more productions ... from this author".
 On the other hand, John Wilson Croker, writing anonymously in the Quarterly Review, although conceding that "the author has powers, both of conception and language," described the book as "a tissue of horrible and disgusting absurdity."

-In two other reviews where the author is known as the daughter of William Godwin, the criticism of the novel makes reference to the feminine nature of Mary Shelley.
-The British Critic attacks the novel's flaws as the fault of the author: "The writer of it is, we understand, a female; this is an aggravation of that which is the prevailing fault of the novel; but if our authoress can forget the gentleness of her sex, it is no reason why we should; and we shall therefore dismiss the novel without further comment".
-The Literary Panorama and National Register attacks the novel as a "feeble imitation of Mr. Godwin's novels" produced by the "daughter of a celebrated living novelist."
+The British Critic, a conservative and high-church journal, attacked the novel's flaws as the fault of the author:

+The writer of it is, we understand, a female; this is an aggravation of that which is the prevailing fault of the novel; but if our authoress can forget the gentleness of her sex, it is no reason why we should; and we shall therefore dismiss the novel without further comment.

+The Literary Panorama and National Register attacked the novel as a "feeble imitation of Mr. Godwin's novels" produced by the "daughter of a celebrated living novelist."

 Despite these reviews, Frankenstein achieved an almost immediate popular success.
-It became widely known, especially through melodramatic theatrical adaptations—Mary Shelley saw a production of Presumption; or The Fate of Frankenstein, a play by Richard Brinsley Peake, in 1823.
+It became widely known, especially through melodramatic theatrical adaptations.
+The first adaptation, Presumption; or, the Fate of Frankenstein, a play by Richard Brinsley Peake, was performed thirty-seven times at the English Opera House in the West End during the 1823 season.
+The acclaim it received caused a second printing of Shelley's novel and other theatrical adaptations.
+Shelley attended a performance on 29 August 1823 and following the success of the play she wrote, "lo & behold!
+I found myself famous!".